iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.1.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="jp.go.mhlw.covid19radar 5 reviews"/>
 </p>

+> Simple to use and doesn't need personal information.
+I wish more people would use it so we could prevent the spread of covid19<br> :date: __2020-08-06 07:19:15__

 > Japan's contact tracing app is one more layer of safety when it comes to the coronavirus.
 The app works fine on my Pixel 4.<br> :date: __2020-07-09 07:44:07__

 > Cool!
 Thanks.<br> :date: __2020-06-25 02:30:49__